-Climb up to Notre Dame de la Serra
+7. Climb up to Notre Dame de la Serra

 A number of footpaths lead here which are marked on Google maps.

-Catch the train to the seaside village of Algajola
+8. Catch the train to the seaside village of Algajola

-Catch a train to the town of L’Ile Rousse
+9. Catch a train to the town of L’Ile Rousse

 If we've tempted you to visit Calvi, you'll find a wonderful range of apartments, villas and hotels in and around Calvi on our website.
 I think you'll agree, there's plenty to do in Calvi without the need to hire a car (or bicycle!).
 You can also find out more about the resort using our online guide.